l0d0v1c/pseudoLucManifesto/PseudoLuc Manifesto-EN.md

 This is where digital mediocrity achieves its systemic function: it recycles illusion, not to denounce it, but to stabilize it.
 It doesn't challenge the false: it encodes it.
 It doesn't fight error: it interfaces it.

 Truth no longer has an ontological status.
 It has a performance problem.
 It's too slow.
 Too rough.
 Too demanding.
 Lies, on the other hand, are UX-friendly.
-It adapts to mental bandwidth.
-It saves time, attention and comfort.
+They adapt to mental bandwidth.
+They save time, attention and comfort.

 So what's to be done?
 It's not enough to choose the truth.
-You have to know whether you're talking about the real or its double.
-Whether we're dealing with a fact or a reflection.
+You have to know whether you're talking about reality or its double.
+Whether you're dealing with a fact or a reflection.
 This is where the quadrilemma comes in handy: not as a map, but as a weapon.

 Dissecting illusion begins by denying the obvious.
 By doubting fluidity.
 By deconstructing what seems self-evident.
 To think against the flow is to create cognitive resistance.
 To slow down the machine.